- Where can I find the current list for sexual offender/predators who live in my area?

 SNAP is the Student Nighttime Auxiliary Patrol designed to provide escorts to those that request it or those who use the service along the currently designated SNAP vehicle route.
 To learn more about the program, simply go to our web site at: Student Nighttime Auxiliary Patrol (SNAP)

-If you wish to get a copy of a police report or traffic citation, you need to contact representatives from the University of Florida Police Department’s Records Section and discuss arrangements to pick up the information.
-Depending upon the amount of information requested and the size of the particular police report, you may be charged the standard fee as described in Florida State Statute 119 for the information you request.
-Before any request is actioned upon therefore, it is recommended that you get an estimate of the cost involved with your request.
-You can contact the Records Section personnel at (352) 392-9843.
+While it is highly encouraged that those seeking public information use our on-line Public Records Center system, anyone wishing to make a request is not required to do so.
+In accordance with FSS 119, those requesting public information are expressly permitted by law to make requests in any manner they choose (verbal, written, anonymous, etc.).
+Citizens and media representatives can also make public records requests for incident or traffic crash reports by coming to our department during normal business hours Monday through Friday 8:00am-5:00pm or simply calling (352) 392-6651.
+Depending upon the amount of information requested and the size of the particular police report, you may however be charged the standard fee as described in Florida State Statute 119 for the information you request.
+Before any request is made therefore, it is recommended that you get an estimate of the cost involved with your request.
+You can contact the Records Section personnel at (352) 392-6651 for more information.

 If you wish to view the currently available crime prevention and informational brochures, please go to the University of Florida Police Department’s Community Services Division web site.
 You will find all of our published brochures within that site in a PDF format.
 They can be viewed on-line or printed for future use.
 Please be sure to inform others and work to spread the word.